DanielCufino/devrel-public-workshops/README.md

 ## Exercise 6: Set up a worker queue

 One of the benefits of Astro is you can use worker queues to distribute your Airflow tasks amongst workers that are properly sized, allowing for greater resource optimization.
-For this use case, let's say the `transform_galaxy_data` task in `etl_galaxies` might require more compute than your other tasks.
+For this use case, let's say the `generate_tree_recommendations` task in `etl_releaf` might require more compute than your other tasks.
 You don't want to assign every task to a bigger worker (that would be wasteful!), but you want to ensure that task has the resources required to run successfully.

 For this, you will add a worker queue to your Deployment and assign that task to it.
 Note that you can also create a worker queue at the time you create your Deployment, but here we will add it to an existing one.

 1. Go to the Deployment you created in Exercise 6, go to the `Details` tab, and under `Execution`, click `Edit`.
 2. Under `Worker Queues` click `Add Queue`.
 Give it a name, and choose a worker type.
-Note that for this workshop the load data task is actually quite small, so you can choose a small worker type.
+Note that for this workshop the tree recommendation task is actually quite small, so you can choose a small worker type.
 3. Click `Update Deployment` to add the worker queue to your Deployment.
-4. Go to your `dags` folder and open the `etl_galaxies.py` file.
-In the `transform_galaxy_data`, add `queue='<name-of-your-new-queue>'` to the `@task()` decorator.
+4. Go to your `dags` folder and open the `etl_releaf.py` file.
+In the `generate_tree_recommendations`, add `queue='<name-of-your-new-queue>'` to the `@task()` decorator.
 For an example, see [Assign a task to a worker queue](https://www.astronomer.io/docs/astro/configure-worker-queues/#step-2-assign-the-task-in-your-dag-code).

 ## Exercise 7: Deploy your project